How Do You Handle Late Arrivals and Uninformed Absences in Your Office?

 I fully agree with Mr. Kapil Dev Singh.
 Deducting salary would be a negative decision, particularly for those employees who have been late due to external factors like road traffic, etc.

 In our company, we have a policy of 'Short Leave' where employees are allowed to be late up to two days in a month, arriving late in the office by a maximum of 2 hours or leaving two hours before the end of their duty.
-Employees must regularize their attendance after availing the facility or before taking it.
-If an employee avails Short Leave more than twice in a month, half-day CL is considered from the third instance of late arrival.
+Employees must regularize their attendance after availing of the facility or before taking it.
+If an employee avails of Short Leave more than twice in a month, half-day CL is considered from the third instance of late arrival.
 If CL is exhausted, then Absenteeism is marked, although employees have the option of using Sick Leave upon approval from their senior.

 In the regional office, I implemented a 'Gandhigiri Policy' for those who intentionally and regularly come late to the office.
 I created a monthly attendance sheet displayed on the notice board behind my workstation, where each employee's in-time and out-time are manually recorded and updated.
 For the first two late arrivals, the attendance is marked with an Orange color, and for more than two late arrivals, a Red color marking is used.
 At our morning meetings, I used to award a chocolate to the latecomer in front of everyone for being late intentionally, even multiple times in a month.
 Special gifts were arranged for those who were the most punctual in the month and did not take any leave.